Want to stockpile tea so you always have a supply on hand in case of emergencies?

 Mylar bags with oxygen absorbers is considered the best way to store dry staples like tea.
 Once sealed, the Mylar bag protects the tea from moisture and light.
 The oxygen absorber removes oxygen from the packaging so it doesn’t degrade from oxidation.
 Insects and their eggs also can’t survive without oxygen.

 Packaged like this and kept somewhere cool, tea should be good indefinitely.
 Some nutrients will still break down, but the rate will be slower than if packaged without oxygen absorbers.

 2. Mason Jars

-There will still be oxygen inside the jar, so oxidation will occur and gradually cause the tea to degrade.
+Oxygen will still be inside the jar, so oxidation will occur and gradually cause the tea to degrade.
 You’ll want to use the tea within 1 to 3 years.
 The tea should last indefinitely if you put oxygen absorbers into the mason jar before closing it.

 We recommend Ball mason jars; you really can’t go wrong with this brand.

 3. Nitrogen Flushed Tea